Joseph Smith Quotes on Book of Mormon Geography

 A city opposite Nauvoo was to be given the name Zarahemla

+The D&C commands a city be built in Iowa called Zarahemla.
 No indication is given that this WAS Zarahemla.
 Only that it was to be called so.
-It is included in this list only because of its popularity
+It is included in this both because of its popularity and my belief that Joseph was commanded to follow the Toltec custom of naming a Land Northward city after the the original Mesoamerican one.
+(Tula vs Tulancinco/New Tula)

 3 Let them build up a city unto my name upon the land opposite the city of Nauvoo, and let the name of Zarahemla be named upon it.
 (D&C 125:3)